GraczBezNicku/TKInfo/README.md

 For now I'm experimenting with manually calculating damage so that display_damage would work again.
 However give me a couple of days, since I'm doing other things now.
 (27/12/2021)

 # Permissions
-The plugins has only one persmission and it's tkinfo.modalert .
+The plugin has only one persmission and it's tkinfo.modalert .
 It's responsible for notyfing server moderators about recent team damage.

 # Default Config Options
 ```